mideyolu/Attendance-System/README.md

 3. **Payload Dispatch:** The images are structured via JSON and sent to the FastAPI backend endpoints via `Axios`/`Fetch`.
 4. **AI Inference Pipeline:**
     - Backend preprocesses the base64 images using OpenCV.
-    - A face detection layer (MediaPipe/RetinaFace) extracts the face bounding box.
+    - A face detection layer (MediaPipe Task models) extracts the face bounding box.
     - The cropped face is passed to `FaceNet512` (running on ONNX Runtime) to generate a `512D` embedding.
 5. **Vector Search / DB Ops:**
     - **Enrollment:** The new embedding is saved into `enrollments.csv`.